Muhamed4/Data_Structure-Algorithms/README.md

 - Inside each folder, you'll find:
   - `implementation`: Source code with explanations for the implementation of the data structure or algorithm.
   - `problems`: Solutions to problems related to the respective data structure or algorithm, often sourced from platforms like LeetCode.
+  - `materials`: Educational resources, references, and learning materials related to the specific data structure or algorithm.

 ## Implemented Data Structures